Iris Energy (NASDAQ:IREN) Shares Gap Up to $13.67

-Iris Energy Limited (NASDAQ:IREN – Get Rating) gapped up before the market opened on Monday .
+Iris Energy Limited (NASDAQ:IREN – Get Rating) gapped up prior to trading on Monday .
 The stock had previously closed at $13.67, but opened at $14.15.
-Iris Energy shares last traded at $13.83, with a volume of 18 shares changing hands.
+Iris Energy shares last traded at $13.83, with a volume of 18 shares.

-A number of equities research analysts recently weighed in on the stock.
-Macquarie assumed coverage on shares of Iris Energy in a report on Monday, December 13th.
+IREN has been the subject of a number of analyst reports.
+Citigroup initiated coverage on Iris Energy in a report on Tuesday, December 14th.
+They issued a “buy” rating for the company.
+Canaccord Genuity Group decreased their price target on Iris Energy from $30.00 to $25.00 in a report on Friday, January 14th.
+Compass Point upped their price target on Iris Energy from $22.00 to $27.00 and gave the stock a “neutral” rating in a report on Tuesday, March 8th.
+Cowen assumed coverage on Iris Energy in a research report on Tuesday, January 4th.
 They issued an “outperform” rating and a $31.00 target price on the stock.
-Cantor Fitzgerald reduced their target price on shares of Iris Energy from $25.00 to $22.00 in a research report on Wednesday, March 9th.
-Canaccord Genuity Group reduced their target price on shares of Iris Energy from $30.00 to $25.00 in a research report on Friday, January 14th.
-Compass Point increased their target price on shares of Iris Energy from $22.00 to $27.00 and gave the company a “neutral” rating in a research report on Tuesday, March 8th.
-Finally, Canaccord Genuity Group reduced their target price on shares of Iris Energy from $30.00 to $25.00 in a research report on Friday, January 14th.
-One analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
-Based on data from MarketBeat, Iris Energy currently has a consensus rating of “Buy” and a consensus price target of $27.63.
+Finally, Zacks Investment Research raised Iris Energy from a “hold” rating to a “buy” rating and set a $15.00 target price on the stock in a research report on Tuesday.
+One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $26.22.

-Institutional investors have recently bought and sold shares of the company.
-Eagle Global Advisors LLC purchased a new stake in shares of Iris Energy during the 4th quarter valued at $1,213,000.
-Penserra Capital Management LLC purchased a new position in Iris Energy in the 4th quarter worth $542,000.
-Geode Capital Management LLC purchased a new position in Iris Energy in the 4th quarter worth $492,000.
-Citadel Advisors LLC purchased a new position in Iris Energy in the 4th quarter worth $447,000.
-Finally, Norges Bank purchased a new position in Iris Energy in the 4th quarter worth $352,000.
-Hedge funds and other institutional investors own 0.77% of the company’s stock.
+Hedge funds have recently bought and sold shares of the stock.
+Woodline Partners LP acquired a new stake in shares of Iris Energy during the 4th quarter valued at approximately $243,000.
+Norges Bank acquired a new stake in Iris Energy in the fourth quarter worth $352,000.
+Citadel Advisors LLC acquired a new stake in Iris Energy in the fourth quarter worth $447,000.
+Geode Capital Management LLC acquired a new stake in Iris Energy in the fourth quarter worth $492,000.
+Finally, Penserra Capital Management LLC acquired a new stake in Iris Energy in the fourth quarter worth $542,000.
+0.77% of the stock is currently owned by institutional investors and hedge funds.

 Iris Energy Company Profile (NASDAQ:IREN)